Majevica front (1992–1995): 1993

+Battle of Banj Brdo

 On April 20–21, 1993 Elite Bosnian units would penetrate the Banj Brdo Hills outer defense lines, with the goal of surprising attacking the VRS defenses at the rear.
 The ARBiH units would then occupy the Slopes.
 A VRS counterattack was then underway a half hour later, the VRS Drove the ARBiH from the occupied slopes and capturing further land.

 In the same period, a Clash during Easter occurred, ending in Serbian victory.

 1994

 In 1994, the ARBiH would attack the strategic radio tower on Mount Majevica, also attempting pushing the Serbs so that they could not shell Tuzla.
 The attack consisted of multiple Groups and Corps.
 The Bosnian-Serbs deployed many units to counter-attack Bosnian forces.
 The ARBiH occupied “Sapna thumb”, then defending the East and north of the Radio stolice, where the 1st Majevica Brigade was garrisoned.
 The rest of the units were stationed around the radio stolice.
 The ARBiH had 8,000 troops, compared to the approximate 7,000 Bosnian-Serb troops.

 The Bosnian Serb army would occasionally shell the slopes of Majevica, and small clashes.
 But the ARBiH began to grow its forces in the region.